cutandjoin/cutandjoin.github.io/index.md

 ### Version 1.0.0.0 - December 21, 2019
 ### Version 2.0.0.0 - June 28, 2025
-### Version 2.1.3.0 - August 17, 2025
+### Version 2.2.0.0 - August 29, 2025
+- Added new command parameters (e.g., qhc, qpc)
+- Enabled additional command parameters on the waveform screen (e.g., la, qf)
-- Fixed a bug where Cues shifted from the specified position during editing on the waveform screen.
+- Fixed a bug where the “qqt” parameter was not functioning correctly
-- Improved Undo/Redo functionality on the waveform screen.
+- Fixed several minor bugs

 For detailed update informaon, see the <a href="https://forum.cjmapp.net/viewforum.php?f=3">full changelog</a>.